-The drive to Malin Head mostly consisted of small, windy, two-way roads that honestly barely felt like a one-way road.
-But, David zoomed right through them like an absolute pro (maybe it’s a born-with-it kind of Irish skill).
+The drive to Malin Head mostly consisted of small, windy, two-way roads that barely felt like a one-way road.
+But, David zoomed right through them like an absolute pro (perhaps it’s a born-with-it Irish skill).
 Even though it was completely dark on our drive, I could tell we’d wake up to some unbelievable views.

 We arrived at The Seaview Tavern at around 10:30 PM.
-When we get there, the tavern was in full-swing filled with partying locals, but once we were brought up to our cozy room we couldn’t hear a peep.
+When we get there, the tavern was in full-swing filled with partying locals, but up in our cozy room we couldn’t hear a peep.

-We dropped off our stuff, sorted through our gear, and drove 5 minutes to Malin Head signal station, which faces the water and gives a full view of the open sky.
-We sat in the car wrapped in a duvet and patiently and excitedly waited…but there was no sign of green skies.
-Both of us nodded off at one point and woke up to find that it just wasn’t going to be our night, so we drove back to the B&B and fell fast asleep.
+We dropped off our stuff, sorted through our gear, and drove five minutes to Malin Head signal station, which faces the water and gives a full view of the open sky.
+We sat in the car wrapped in a duvet and patiently waited.
+There was no sign of a green sky, but we remained hopeful.
+Over the course of the next hour, both of us slowly nodded off.
+When we woke up, we squinted our tired eyes towards the sky and it still looked as black as any other night.
+Slightly defeated, we drove back to the B&B and fell fast asleep.

-This definitely didn’t dampen our spirits because we still woke up to a seaside view and a tasty, complimentary Irish breakfast.
-I was thrilled to see that they carried a vegetarian version as well!
+When we woke up to a seaside view and a tasty, complimentary Irish breakfast, our spirits felt a lot lighter.
+I was delighted to see that the B&B carried a vegetarian version of an Irish fry up!

-Once our bellies were full, we made our way right back to the signal station where we parked during our northern lights fail last night.
-We wanted to see it in its full glory.
-And…by god was it beautiful.
+We returned to the same signal station we’d parked at during our northern lights fail that afternoon.
+We wanted to see it in all of its full sunlit glory.
+It was beautiful.
 The view looked like the idyllic Irish fairytale any traveler would dream of.
 Soft, green rolling hills, grazing fluffy sheep, and blue crashing waves.
 Absolutely stunning.